Arts Centre Melbourne, State Theatre

 Running time: approximately 2 hours & 45 minutes, including one 20-minute interval

-Years pass, and Cio-Cio-San waits faithfully for her husband’s return from distant shores.
+Years pass, and Cio-Cio-San waits faithfully for her husband’s return.
 Long abandoned by her family, she is alone with her servant Suzuki and a living memento of her American love.
 She refuses all offers of marriage, singing of her great hope for the day Pinkerton will return.
 The faithful Suzuki tries in vain to convince her to abandon hope.

 But when his ship comes in, Pinkerton is not alone.
 As dawn breaks, what will become of Butterfly’s great hope?